The best RTS games on PC offer historical authenticity, strategic depth, and full-fledged power fantasies.

 Homeworld: Deserts of Kharak

-Although many were skeptical of its ‘six degrees of freedom’ novelty at the time of the game’s release in 2016, Blackbird Interactive has been able to justify its value across consistent content updates.
+While many were skeptical of its ‘six degrees of freedom’ novelty at the time of the game’s release, Blackbird has justified its value across consistent updates.

-If you’re a fan of the Homeworld franchise at large or simply can’t resist a good deal, we recommend picking it up alongside the Homeworld Remastered bundle.
+If you’re a fan of the series or simply can’t resist a good deal, we recommend picking it up with the Homeworld Remastered bundle.

 Supreme Commander 2

-However, the game shakes things up by offering more varied and interesting progression paths that allow you to research and create experimental units on the fly.
+However, the game shakes things up with more varied and interesting progression paths that allow you to research and create experimental units on the fly.

 As a result, players can make a host of Frankenstein-like creations before unleashing them on the battlefield to see how much destruction and chaos ensue.